 A book club opinion or two

 A picture is worth a thousand words.
-Several in my book club didn't even give The Great Alone a fighting reading chance but they still came to book club anyway and on top of it had a lot to say and why was that?
-Book reviews (such as the ones on Amazon.com or Goodreads) have sway in the reader world and if some book friends take a peek at the one or two star reviews and read only the negative ones than it becomes a 'not gonna read it' sadly.
-All it took was a few bad comments on how depressing the novel was and that pretty much sunk this book club for this time around.
+Several in my book club didn't even give The Great Alone a fighting reading chance.
+And why was that?
+Even though they didn't read or finish the novel they had a lot to say about this controversial story.
+Book reviews, (such as those on Amazon.com or Goodreads), have a lot of sway in the reading world and if some book friends take a peek at the one or two star reviews and read only the negative ones then it becomes a 'not gonna read it' sadly.
+All it took was a few bad comments on how depressing the novel was and that pretty much sunk this book club this time around.
 I truly believe that The Great Alone deserves to be read (Kristin Hannah is an amazing writer) but it will not be everyone's cup of tea.

-Our book discussion of The Great Alone was animated and nothing about it was optimistic much like the story our conversation was as cold as an Alasakan winter.
-We agreed Leni's Dads struggle with PTSD would of made a gripping and necessary story alone but compounding the added feeling of The Shining by Stephen King took this novel off in a whole other direction that is filled with violence and utter gloom.
+Our book discussion was animated and nothing about it was optimistic.
+Much like the story itself our conversation was as cold as an Alaskan winter.
+We agreed that the Dad's struggles with PTSD would have made a gripping and necessary story alone but with the added feeling of The Shining by Stephen King it took this novel off in a whole other direction that is filled with violence, hopelessness and gloom.

 If you prefer your books with tragedy on top of tragedy and a dollop of more tragedy with no room to breathe or even coming up for air then this is the book for you.
-Like I said this book might not be everyone's cup of tea but we do give huge props to Hannah's fast page turning writing style and beautifully descriptive scenes of life in the remote parts of Alaska.
-This authors well written characters (Large Marge is fantastic) as well as the townspeople that come in all descriptive shapes and sizes was the best part for our on thin ice reading emotions.
-In the end, we agreed to wait a wee bit longer to read more of her novels until we've fully recovered from The Great Alone because it was a dark and lonely place to be.
+Like I said, this novel might not be everyone's cup of tea but we do give huge props to Hannah's fast page turning writing style and beautifully descriptive scenes of life in the remote parts of Alaska.
+The author's well written characters (Large Marge is fantastic) as well as the townspeople that come in all descriptive shapes and sizes was the best part for our thin as ice reading emotions.
+In the end, we agreed to wait a wee bit longer to read any more of Hannah's novels until we've fully recovered from The Great Alone because it was a dark and lonely place to be.

 For our last read of the summer we chose The Little Paris Bookshop.
-We were told it is a sweet and uplifting novel.
+Described as an easy, sweet and uplifting novel.
 Something that is much needed at this time.
 Read along with us!

 Leni loved reading and photography.
-Here are a list of all of the books she read throughout the novel.
+Here is a list of all of the books she read throughout the novel.
 Like an 80's mixed tape the titles and or descriptions of the books chronicles Leni's life and survival in Alaska perfectly.
-Links take you to Amazon.com
+Links to Amazon.com

 Watership Down - There is trouble and a new homeland must be found